-- (a) Ethics violation cases involve review of asserted violations of the Code of Ethics set forth in TMC, Chapter 1.46.
-The City Manager or the Director of Public Utilities shall refer Rreported violations are referred to an "Investigative Designee" designated investigator for an initial threshold determination that probable cause exists to believe that as to whether a violation has occurred.
+(a) Ethics violation cases involve review of asserted violations of the Code of Ethics set forth in TMC, Chapter 1.46.
+The City Manager or the Director of Public Utilities shall refer reported violations to a designated investigator for an initial threshold determination as to whether a violation has occurred.
 The designated investigator shall conduct an investigation of a complaint involving any City officer or employee (other than a Covered Official, as defined in TMC 1.46.020), shall complete the investigation and prepare written findings and conclusions, and shall recommended a disposition within 60 days of the date the complaint was received by the City, unless an extension is granted in writing by either the City Manager or the Director of Public Utilities.
 A copy of the investigator's written findings, conclusions, and recommended disposition shall be provided to the City Manager or the Director of Public Utilities, as appropriate.
-If the Investigative Designee is satisfied that probable cause exists, the Hearing Examiner shall hold a hearing to determine if a violation occurred.
-Thereafter, within five business days of receipt of the investigator's written findings, conclusions, and recommended disposition, the City Manager or the Director of Public Utilities, as appropriate, shall cause to be prepared a written disposition of the complaint. - (b) The City officer or employee (other than a Covered Official) complained against may, within ten business days following the date of the disposition, finding a violation of this Code of Ethics, request in writing a formal hearing before the Hearing Examiner.
+Thereafter, within five business days of receipt of the investigator's written findings, conclusion, the City Manager or the Director of Public Utilities, as appropriate.

+(b) The City officer or employee (other than a Covered Official) complained against may, within ten business days following the date of the disposition, finding a violation of this Code of Ethics, request in writing a formal hearing before the Hearing Examiner.
 In the event a formal hearing is requested, the Hearing Examiner shall conduct the hearing process in a manner consistent with the procedures set forth in Chapter 1.23 TMC and as such chapter may be hereinafter amended.
-The case in support of the Investigative Designee's finding of probable cause shall be presented at hearing by the City Attorney's office.
-The person complained against shall have the right to file an answer to the charge, to submit written and oral testimony and to examine and cross examine witnesses.
-The complaining party may also submit witnesses and exhibits in support of his or her position and otherwise be fully heard.
-If the person complained against is represented by a Union, the Union may serve as the employee's representative. - (c) The Hearing Examiner shall, based upon a preponderance of the evidence, make written findings and conclusions and enter a recommended determination and order, which may include civil penalties, discipline or removal from office and other sanctions as set forth in TMC 1.46.050.
+If the person complained against is represented by a Union, the Union may serve as the employee's representative.

+(c) The Hearing Examiner shall, based upon a preponderance of the evidence, make written findings and conclusions and enter a recommended determination and order, which may include civil penalties, discipline or removal from office and other sanctions as set forth in TMC 1.46.050.
 Further review shall be governed by the provisions of that section.